Last updated on 2023-06-27

 Anytime the logger box is opened it is important when closing the box to ensure that there is no grass, leaves, stems, or other debris breaching the seal: this debris will allow moisture into the box and damage the electronics.

 Vegetation covering the solar panel can reduce solar exposure and can cause additional debris and dust accumulation on the solar panel.
 Vegetation should be cut back on a regular basis from beneath and around the logger box and solar panel using any number of different tools (Figure 220.127.116.11).
 Clean dust and debris from solar panel with your hand or with a soft cloth.
-The canopy above the solar panel should be kept open enough to ensure consistent exposure to sunlight throughout the day.

 8.2.4 When to Clean Sensors